eduardozf/eduardozf/README.md

 </ul>

 <h2>🟩 Contributions </h2>
-<p>Recently, I was cleaning up my GitHub and ended up leaving from some projects I had worked on in the past.
+<p>Recently, I was cleaning up my GitHub and ended up leaving some projects I had worked on in the past.
 However, I didn't realize that my contributions would be affected by that.
 It was all green squares, and now it's just memories. 😢</p>